-Direct instruction is highly structured and sequential strategy.
-It is effective for teaching information and basic skills during whole class instruction.
+Direct instruction is effective for teaching information and basic skills during whole class instruction.
 In the first phase the teacher introduces, demonstrates, or explains the new concept or strategy, asks questions, and checks for understanding.
 The second phase is an intermediate step designed to result in the independent application of the new concept or described strategy.
-In the relatively brief third phase students work independently and receive opportunities for closure.
+In the relatively brief third phase student's work independently and receive opportunities for closure.
 This phase also often serves in part as an informal assessment of the extent to which students understand what they are learning and how they use their knowledge or skills in the larger scheme of mathematics.